jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 ### 181 Priorities under Part 12 of licences granted to incumbents
 (1) For the purposes of section 107, every licence granted to any person pursuant to any provision of this Part shall,— (a) in relation to any other licence that is granted pursuant to any provision of this Part, be deemed to have been granted at the same time as that other licence:
-  (b) in relation to any licence granted other than pursuant to any provision of this Part of this Act, be deemed to have been granted before that other licence.
+  (b) in relation to any licence granted other than pursuant to any provision of this Part, be deemed to have been granted before that other licence.
 (2) Where,—subsection (1) shall apply to that licence as if it were a licence granted to that person pursuant to a provision of this Part.
   (a) pursuant to any provision of this Part, any person is registered as manager in respect of any frequency; and (b) that person creates, in respect of that frequency, any licence (being a licence to which section 48(a) applies) for the purposes of exercising any rights previously exercised by that person pursuant to the radio apparatus licence that related to that frequency immediately before a record of management rights was recorded pursuant to section 10(2) in relation to that frequency,—